rubanj/android/README.md

 ## Functional requirements

-1. Display a list of users
-  2. when app is opened , a list of users will be displayed
+1.Display a list of users
-  3. each entry in the list will display firstName, lastName, statusMessage
-  4. retrieve the data to populate the list from the following link: https://file.wowapp.me/owncloud/index.php/s/32EQvG6T8eYFiA2/download
+when app is opened , a list of users will be displayed each entry in the list will display firstName, lastName, statusMessage retrieve the data to populate the list from the following link: https://file.wowapp.me/owncloud/index.php/s/32EQvG6T8eYFiA2/download

 1. Add new user
   1.	after clicking on + button, display a dialog with a form which contains firstName, lastName, statusMessage and a save button